-Both beginning and experienced growers can start saving heirloom garden seed, resulting in substantial annual savings and ever increasing self-sufficiency.
+Both beginning and experienced growers can start saving garden seed, resulting in substantial annual savings and ever increasing self-sufficiency.
 Seed Saving is not only fun, it’s an important way to perpetuate plants and to ensure the genetic diversity of the world’s food crops, which are eroding at an unprecedented and accelerating rate.
-To do so successfully, you must be familiar with the basics.
+To do so successfully, you must be familiar with the basic techniques.

 Your thrifty Planet Natural blogger has had good luck storing leftover seed (PDF) he’s purchased from year to year … except when he didn’t.
 Not too many years ago, we stocked up on spinach seed for all the repeated planting we’d planned.
 There was plenty left over — that summer was cool and damp, so our first crop took longer than we expected and our second crop barely leafed out before the first frost arrived.
 We stored our leftover seed as we usually do: inside its packet in a tightly sealed glass jar down in our cool basement.